Jontem/jontem.github.io/_posts/2022-01-13-how-to-deploy-an-aks-cluster-in-azure.md

 This is a guide on how to deploy a kubernetes cluster in azure(AKS).
 The steps below is done with az cli in a bash terminal.

 ## Creating a resource group
-First of all we need a resource group to deploy our resources.
+First of all we need a resource group.
 This is where our kubernetes cluster will be created together with our custom vnet.

 ```sh
 az group create --name rg-something-swedencentral-01 --location swedencentral
 ```

 ## Creating a custom vnet
 Then we'll create our own vnet so we can have control over the assigned IP adresses.
 The vnet can be created automatically if you don't have any need for specifying your own subnets.
-But if you want to have a hybrid cloud with connected to a on premise network you need to make sure the cloud network and on premise network doesn't collide.
+But if you want to have a hybrid cloud connected to a on premise network you need to make sure the cloud network and on premise network doesn't collide.

-Firstly you need to assign adresses to the vnet
+To create the vnet run:
 ```sh
 az network vnet create --name vnet-something-swedencentral-01 --resource-group rg-something-swedencentral-01 --address-prefixes 10.110.0.0/16
 ```